quandl/quandl-python/FOR_ANALYSTS.md

 # Quick Method Guide - Quandl-Python

-This quick guide offers convienent ways to retrieve individual datasets or datatables with the Python package without the need for complex commands.
+This quick guide offers convenient ways to retrieve individual datasets or datatables with the Python package without the need for complex commands.

 ## Retrieving Data